Walla Crag: Ascents

 Walla Crag makes a half day or evening walk from Keswick and can be climbed via Brockle Beck, Great Wood (a traverse under the face) or Cat Gill.
 There is also a clear path from Bleaberry Fell.

 Height

 Fellwalkers of an older generation found the height of Walla Crag an easily memorable 1,234 ft, much as Scafell Pike was once a simple 3,210 ft.
 More recent work by the Ordnance Survey has now elevated Walla Crag to 1,243 ft.

+Panorama

+The following Wainwrights are visible on a clear day: